thedatatribune/IPL-Analysis/CONTRIBUTING.md

 ## Add yourself as a contributor

-* You are almost there, now it time for you to be listed on our [contributors page](./contributors.md).
+* You are almost there, now it time for you to be listed on our [contributors' page](./contributors.md).
 Just find your pull request and comment a message right below in the following fromat:
 ```markdown
    @all-contributors please add @<username> for <contributions-type>
 ```